lm3nitro/Projects/Firewall/Fortinet/Fortinet DPI.md

 ### Scope:

 I currently have a Fortinet 60F firewall in my home network.
-This is the process that I followed in order to enable DPI on my firewall and the test that I ran to verify it's functionality.
+The exercise involves enabling Deep Packet Inspection (DPI) on a FortiGate Firewall and installing the firewall's SSL certificate on a host to test the functionality of traffic monitoring and control.
 Fortinet's DPI is a crucial component of their security solutions, providing advanced visibility and control over network traffic at a granular level.
-I was excited to get this implemented in my network.
+I will then test to confirm that the firewall accurately monitors and controls traffic, enhancing network security and performance.

 ### Tools and Technology: